-College of LAS > Academics > Anthropology > Combined Bachelor's/Master's
+College of Liberal Arts & Social Sciences > Academics > Anthropology > Combined Degree Program

-A full description of the Program can be found on the College of Education website in the graduate course catalog.
-Students interested in the Program should consult with the designated TEACH Program advisor in their home department.
+A full description of the TEACH Program can be found here.
+Students interested in the TEACH Program should consult with the designated TEACH Program advisor in their home department.

 Content displayed from this DePaul University catalog page.